Hospitality sector statutory guide

 Amusements and games

 Facilities like fruit machines and pool tables are permitted in line with the operability of related premises such as snooker/pool halls and amusement arcades.
-Where these premises are open (see level for your area and Q&A) they may be used but must be risk assessed.
+Where these premises are open they may be used in hospitality but must be risk assessed.
 They should be subject to robust cleaning procedures, ensure physical distancing can be observed and are not located in thoroughfares.
 Procedures and customer communications should ensure that no crowding can result from the use of these facilities and that noise levels are kept low with no shouting.
 Customers who are not seated in hospitality must wear face coverings.
 At levels 0-1, darts may be played if there is a dedicated space for play away from thoroughfares i.e. separate room, and where there is adequate space to ensure physical distancing along with risk assessed robust cleaning procedures, with no sharing of darts.
 Where this is not possible then it will be necessary to refrain from darts play at this time.
 Dominoes is not possible at this time.
 Proximity of players and the need for sharing of game pieces makes this activity too high risk.
 Please refer to additional guidance for sectors like amusement arcades and snooker and pool halls for additional information.

 Face coverings for customers and staff